GoogleChrome/web.dev/content/fast/preload-critical-assets/preload-critical-assets.md

 presses the button, there is no delay for the resource to be fetched.

 Use the specific `webpackPrefetch` comment parameter within a dynamic import to prefetch a particular chunk.
-Here is how it would look like with this particular application.
+Here is how it would look with this particular application.

 <pre class="prettyprint">
 form.addEventListener("submit", e => {